Reference Guide#

 Global Email includes a DeliverabilityConfidenceScore (DCS) with each email.

-The DCS is a single number in range 0-100 that represents how confident we are that an email will successfully delivered.
+The DCS is a single number ranging from 0 to 100 that represents our confidence in the successful delivery of an email to a given address.
 It can be used as a quicker and simpler way to filter emails, either as a first step before diving into result codes, or for a single pass of data cleansing.

 DCS is not simply a numerical representation of our result codes.
 We leverage email metadata and reference data to further refine DCS, making it even more dynamic than our result codes.